Container Runtime Interfaces In K8s

 docker://20.10.8

-We see that it’s using the Docker Engine for the container runtime, then let's now proceed to create an nginx pod in the cluster.
+We see that it’s using the Docker Engine for the container runtime.
+Let's now proceed to create an nginx pod in the cluster.

 kubectl run nginx --image=nginx